pagkly/Zed/Investopedia3/What Is the Euromarket.md

 The term euromarket has two distinct meanings:

-1. In finance, it is the market for [eurocurrencies](https://www.investopedia.com/terms/e/eurocurrency.asp): these are all currencies that are held as deposits by companies or individuals outside of their country of issue.
+1. In finance, it is the market for [[eurocurrencies]](https://www.investopedia.com/terms/e/eurocurrency.asp): these are all currencies that are held as deposits by companies or individuals outside of their country of issue.
-2. In commerce, it refers to the single market of the [European Union](https://www.investopedia.com/terms/e/europeanunion.asp) (EU) in which goods and services are freely traded between member countries, and which have a common trade policy with non-EU countries.
+2. In commerce, it refers to the single market of the [[European Union]](https://www.investopedia.com/terms/e/europeanunion.asp) (EU) in which goods and services are freely traded between member countries, and which have a common trade policy with non-EU countries.

 ### Key Takeaways